MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxrealtimescoring.md

-**3. Enable Real-time scoring functionality in SQL Server R Services**
+**3. Enable Real-time scoring functionality in SQL Server ML Services**

-By default, real-time scoring functionality is disabled on SQL Server R Services and it needs to be enabled on a particular SQL database.
-To use this functionality, the server administrator needs to do the following:
+By default, real-time scoring functionality is disabled on SQL Server ML Services and it needs to be enabled for the instance and particular SQL database.
+To use this functionality, the server administrator needs use the RegisterRExt.exe tool.

-**`RegisterRExt.exe`** is the command line utility which ships with RevoScaleR package and allows administrators to enable real-time scoring feature in a SQL server database.
-You can find RegisterRExt.exe at `<SQLInstancePath>\R_SERVICES\library\RevoScaleR\rxLibs\x64\RegisterRExe.exe`.
+**`RegisterRExt.exe`** is the command line utility which ships with RevoScaleR package and allows administrators to enable real-time scoring feature in the SQL server instance and database.
+You can find RegisterRExt.exe at either of the following locations:

+**R Services** - `<SQLInstancePath>\R_SERVICES\library\RevoScaleR\rxLibs\x64\RegisterRExt.exe`.

+**Python Services** - `<SQLInstancePath>\PYTHON_SERVICES\Lib\site-packages\RevoScalepy\rxLibs\RegisterRext.exe`.

+**3a.
+Enable real-time scoring for SQL Server instance**

-To enable SQL Server R Services real-time scoring, open an elevated command prompt and use the following command:
+Open an elevated command prompt and run the following command:

 *
+ `RegisterRExt.exe /installRts [/instance:name] [/python]`

+To disable real-time scoring for SQL Server instance, open an elevated command prompt and run the following command:

+*
+ `RegisterRExt.exe /uninstallrts  [/instance:name] [/python]`

+**3b.
+Enable real-time scoring for a particular database**

+Open an elevated command prompt and run the following command:

+*
- `RegisterRExt.exe /installRts [/instance:name]  /database:databasename`
+ `RegisterRExt.exe /installRts [/instance:name]  /database:[databasename] [/python]`

+To disable real-time scoring for a particular database, open an elevated command prompt and run the following command:

+*
+ `RegisterRExt.exe /uninstallrts /database:databasename  [/instance:name] [/python]`

 The /instance flag is optional if the database is part of the default SQL Server instance.
 This command will create assemblies and stored procedure on the SQL Server database to allow real-time scoring.
 Additionally, it creates a database role `rxpredict_users` to help database admins to grant permission to use the real-time scoring functionality.

+/python flag is required only if using PYTHON SERVICES version of registerrext.exe

-**NOTE:** On enabling real-time scoring, RegisterRExt will enable  SQL CLR functionality in the instance and the specific database will be marked as `TRUSTWORTHY`.
+**NOTE:** In SQL Server 2016, RegisterRExt will enable  SQL CLR functionality in the instance and the specific database will be marked as `TRUSTWORTHY`.
 Please carefully consider additional security implications of doing this.

-To disable real-time scoring functionality in any database, open an elevated command prompt and use the following command:

-*
- `RegisterRExt.exe /uninstallrts /database:databasename  [/instance:name]`
+In SQL Server 2017 and higher, SQL CLR will be enabled and specific CLR assemblies are trusted using sp_addtrustedassembly.

 **4. Call real-time scoring stored procedure using T-SQL**